google/crosvm/devices/src/virtio/vhost/user/snapshot_extensions.md

 **NEW: The frontend can assume those requirements are obeyed both (1) before the first queue is started and (2) as soon as it receives a response for the message that stopped the last queue.**

-## Front-end message types

-### VHOST_USER_SNAPSHOT

-id: 1002 (temporary)

-equivalent ioctl: N/A

-request payload: N/A

-reply payload: i8, followed by (payload size - 1) bytes of opaque snapshot data

-Backend should create a snapshot of all state needed to perform a restore.

-The first byte of the response should be 1 to indicate success or 0 to indicate failure.
-The rest of the response is the snapshot bytes, which are opaque from the perspective of the frontend.

-### VHOST_USER_RESTORE

-id: 1003 (temporary)

-equivalent ioctl: N/A

-request payload: (payload size) bytes of opaque snapshot data

-reply payload: i8

-Backend should restore itself to state of the snapshot provided in the request payload.
-The request will contain the exact same bytes returned from a previous VHOST_USER_SNAPSHOT request.

-The one byte response should be 1 to indicate success or 0 to indicate failure.

 ## Snapshot-Restore

 TODO: write an overview for the feature